Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 One creature you can see within range is suffused in an aura of pure rapturous delight for the next minute, losing the ability to take reactions.
-At the beginning of each of the creature’s turns, it must make a WIS Save.
+At the beginning of each of the creature's turns, it must make a WIS Save.
 On a failure, the creature voluntarily fails any Save it is able to until the beginning of its next turn.
 On a success, the effect ends.
 - **Classes**: Bard
 *(Source: CS)*